C4K3/Ignore/README.md

 A bukkit plugin that lets player's ignore each other.

-Do note that this plugin due to technical reasons replaces the /me command.
-If another plugin also replaces the /me command, it will conflict with this plugin.
+Do note that this plugin due to technical reasons replaces both the /me and /tell commands.
+If another plugin also replaces the /me or /tell command, it will conflict with this plugin.

 Commands
 -----